Christian Heritage Party of Canada candidates in the 2004 Canadian federal election: David C. Andres (Dauphin—Swan River)

 Andres was born on May 17, 1959, at Norquay, Saskatchewan, and moved with his family to Ethelbert, Manitoba, as a child.
 After completing high school, he worked with the Canadian National Railway in northern Manitoba before returning to Ethelbert to work as a mechanic and farmer.
 In 1979, he began "Andres Insurance Brokers" with his wife, and also started a Sears Canada Catalogue Order Office in the region.

 The 2004 election was his first venture into electoral politics.
 He received 560 votes, or 1.68% of the total cast in the riding.

 David J. Reimer (Portage—Lisgar)

 David J. Reimer received 1,458 votes (4.19%), finishing fourth against Conservative candidate Brian Pallister.

 Jeannine Moquin-Perry (St. Boniface)

 Raised in Saskatchewan, Moquin-Perry subsequently moved to Manitoba to practice as a registered nurse.
 She has a Bachelor of Science degree in Nursing from the University of Manitoba, as well as certificates in Teaching and Administration.
 During the 2004 election, she was a student of LAMBS Disciplineship Project, a religious institution.
 Along with her husband, she has also hosted a Home Church Fellowship for several years.

 The 2004 election was Moquin-Perry's first as a candidate.
 She received 378 votes (0.98%), finishing fifth against Liberal incumbent Raymond Simard.

 Jane MacDiarmid (Winnipeg South)

 MacDiarmid received 206 votes (0.79%), finishing fifth against Liberal incumbent Reg Alcock.
-Click here for more information.